OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 - A browser-based Ethereum wallet (like [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn))
 - At least 1.5 testnet ETH

-## Step 1: Acquire Arbitrum Testnet $ETH
+## Step 1: Acquire Arbitrum Testnet $ETH (and Native token in custom fee token Orbits)

-You'll need at least 1.5 testnet $ETH to cover the cost of deploying your Orbit chain's **base contracts** to its **base chain** (Arbitrum Goerli or Sepolia).
+You'll need at least 1.5 testnet $ETH on the regular Orbit chains and 1.1 $ETH plus 0.4 of your desired native token for Custom Fee Token Orbit chains.
+The funds are needed to cover the cost of deploying your Orbit chain's **base contracts** to its **base chain** (Arbitrum Goerli or Sepolia).
 Sepolia is our recommendation as Goerli will be deprecated in the near future.

 At the time of this quickstart's writing, the easiest way to acquire $ETH is to bridge testnet $ETH from Ethereum's L1 Goerli or Sepolia network to Arbitrum's corresponding L2 testnet: